 With plenty of entertainment options for all ages at Wrightsville Beach, we’ve already booked our return trip to experience more of them.
 The kids couldn’t get enough of the Holiday Inn Resort’s KidsClub, where they learned to surf and build colossal sandcastles.
 The teens enjoyed occasional breaks from the beach with rounds of basketball at Wrightsville Beach Park and watching folks reel in the big ones at Johnnie Mercer's Pier.

 Before the night’s dinner out, we ladies couldn’t resist a little wardrobe refresh.
-Our mission of finding sundresses and sandals was accomplished thanks to Hallelu Boutique, while souvenirs and extra beach gear was available in plenty at both Redix and Wings.
+Our mission of finding sundresses and sandals was accomplished thanks to Hallelu Boutique, while souvenirs and extra beach gear were available in plenty at both Redix and Wings.
 The best part about our shopping trip was that we didn’t have to sacrifice the outdoors.
 Most shops are within walking distance and have an open-air flair.

 Meanwhile, the foodies in our family enjoyed the creative fare at EAST Oceanfront Dining, where the little ones had a variety of menu choices, as well.
 Another group favorite was Tower 7 Baja Mexican Grill, perfect for takeout when the restaurant was packed.
 When we weren’t cooking breakfast at the beach house, King Neptune proved a solid choice, easily accommodating our large and picky crew.